peterpalos/ToDoList-FastAPI/README.md

   * Modify
   * Delete
   * Read a task
-  * Read the Todo list
+  * Read the ToDo list

 **And project functions to organize the tasks into larger modules**
   * Add